Flodder 3: Plot

 A second plan is set in motion and involves accusing daughter Kees of illegal prostitution.
 A call is made to Kees, promising a role as a prostitute in an adult movie.
 The same nephew from the first plan goes to pick her up but drops her off at a red light district instead of a movie set, where Van Brandwijk is waiting with a video camera to try and capture incriminating evidence.
 When daughter Kees tries to hitch a ride home, it would then appear as if she is soliciting.
 However this plan fails as well when it becomes clear that the person offering her a ride turns out to be the accountant of the festival committee, whom they obviously do not want to discredit.

 The third plan involves trying to catch the Flodder family on the count of family expansion.
 The committee tracks down a man who is presumably the father of daughter Kees and promises him to help clean up his criminal past if he agrees to move in with the Flodder family to help frame them.
 A story is concocted that the man inherited a large fortune, which upon hearing, makes family member Johnnie well receptive to the fact of his long lost stepfather returning.
 Ma Flodder however, kicks the man out the door because she decided long ago that she never wanted to see the man again.
 Immediately after, she announces her engagement with the homeless person.
 This announcement turns out favorably for Van Brandwijk's plan.

 Meanwhile, Sjakie finds out Mirjam's true intentions and upon learning about the term about the ban on family expansion, tries to stop the marriage between Ma Flodder and the homeless person.
 His efforts are to no avail, since Ma Flodder wants to marry anyway.
 At the last moment, during the wedding ceremony, it becomes clear that the homeless person already has two children who are now at the ceremony protesting the marriage.
 At this point it is revealed that the man is not really homeless, but in fact a billionaire.
-Ma Flodder feels betrayed and dumps her fiancee on the spot.
+Ma Flodder feels betrayed and dumps her fiancée on the spot.